trueheart78/trueheart78.com/games.md

   - Became a slog once the caves were mastered, especially year 2 winter.
 1. The Witcher 3: Wild Hunt (PS4)
   - Very good game with great characters, especially _Yennefer_ and _Ciri_.
-  - Bought DLC that I never bothered with, because I completed the main story.
 1. Thomas Was Alone (PS4)
   - Fun game about AI rectangles.
 1. Watch_Dogs 2 (PS4)